Recently updated on June 25th, 2024 at 09:21 am

 Stop at the Bridge between the Continents for a little leg stretch.
 There is literally a bridge that walks between the two continental plates.
 We didn’t see any other people there and it was a beautiful walk.

-Once you’re done and relaxed, head to Reykjavik to catch up on some rest and get yourself a great dinner.
-The best way to get your bearings on the city is to take the elevator to the top of Hallgrimskirkja and get 360 degree views of the colorful city.
+Once you’re done and relaxed, head to Reykjavik to catch up on some rest and have a great dinner.
+The best way to get your bearings on the city is to take the elevator to the top of Hallgrimskirkja and get 360-degree views of the colorful city.

 Hotel Info for Reykjavik

-On the water, you can stay at the Icelandair Hotel Marina – get pricing here.
+Stay at the Reykjavik Marina Berjaya.
 We loved this hotel.
-It was clean, comfortable and the bar downstairs was a great place to unwind after a long day.
+It was clean and comfortable, and the bar downstairs was a great place to unwind after a long day.
 You are right on the water and have great views of the Marina.

-For a more homelike feel, we have also stayed at Kvosin right in the center of town.
+For a more homelike feel, we have also stayed at Kvosin, right in the center of town.
 Get info here.
 Some of the rooms have a kitchenette and sitting area.
-This would be a great spot for a longer stay in town also.
+This would be a great spot for a longer stay in town.
+There was a lovely bar downstairs and tons of eating options just a few steps from the front door.

 Day 2 – Golden Circle Highlights & South Coast

 If you are adjusting to the time change, you may find yourself up super early.
 Grab some breakfast and hit the road.
-The Golden circle is a popular loop off of Iceland’s Ring Road.
-The earlier you head out then the quieter you will find some of the Golden Circle’s most popular sites.
+The Golden Circle is a popular loop off of Iceland’s Ring Road.
+The earlier you head out, the quieter you will find some of the Golden Circle’s most popular sites.

 Þingvellir Historial Site